Helping Your Child to Learn

 The DfE has launched a campaign called Hungry Little Minds.
 This is to encourage parents to support their child’s early learning and communication and provides simple hints and activities to do with your children.

 Here are some ideas on how, as a parent, you can support through activities:

 - Reading books - Bookstart is a national programme that encourages parents and carers to enjoy books with children

 - Visits to the library - every school holiday you will find events on in a library near you, most are free and great fun.
 Find out what is available at your Local Library

 - Getting out and about - explore your neighbourhood with your child.
 Not only is it healthy, the experience of all weathers encourages a range of activities (jumping in puddles, collecting leaves, building sandcastles, making a snowman, etc) and holding conversations.

 - Encourage your child to play with friends

-- Your child will be following the Early Years Foundation Stage (EYFS) framework when attending their nursery, pre-school or childminder.
-For guidance on understanding how your child learns and develops in the early years foundation stage, please click here (PDF, 2.74MB, 36 pages).
-The What to Expect, When? booklet has practical ideas on what activities you can do with your child while at home.
+Your child will be following the Early Years Foundation Stage (EYFS) framework when attending their nursery, pre-school or childminder.
+View guidance on understanding how your child learns and develops in the early years foundation stage.